Lito Legaspi

 Lito Legaspi (born Ludovico Angeles Legaspi; September 10, 1941 – September 8, 2019) was a Filipino actor both in film and television in the Philippines.
 He was the father of actors Zoren Legaspi, Kier Legaspi, and Brando Legaspi.
-He won Gawad Urian Award for Best Supporting Actor in Sinong Kapiling?
+He won the Gawad Urian Award for Best Supporting Actor in Sinong Kapiling?
 Sinong Kasiping?
 (1977).

 Early life

-He was born in Marikina City (when it was still part of Rizal) to Augusto Legaspi and Florentino Angeles.
-He has 10 siblings namely Mori, Mario, Bely, Boy,Resty, Charing, Procer, Lita, Marylynne and Marissa.
+Ludovico Legaspi was born in Marikina, Rizal to Augusto Legaspi and Florentino Angeles.
+He had ten siblings, namely Mori, Mario, Bely, Boy, Resty, Charing, Procer, Lita, Marylynne and Marissa.

 Early career

-He appeared in 1959 comedy film Ipinagbili Kami Ng Aming Tatay, starring Dolphy.
+He appeared in 1959 comedy film Ipinagbili Kami ng Aming Tatay, starring Dolphy.
 In 1963, Sampaguita Pictures introduced Legaspi together with teenage stars such as Rosemarie Sonora, Gina Pareño, Dindo Fernando, Pepito Rodriguez, Romeo Rivera and Bert Leroy, Jr., among others.
-Legaspi made his debut in Sampaguita Pictures' Lab na Lab Kita alongside Susan Roces then appeared in Joey, Eddie and Lito, paired with Liberty Ilagan.
+Legaspi made his debut in Sampaguita Pictures' Lab Na Lab Kita alongside Susan Roces then appeared in Joey, Eddie and Lito, paired with Liberty Ilagan.
 He became a matinee idol like Eddie Gutierrez, Jose Mari Gonzales, Romeo Vasquez, Greg Martin and Juancho Gutierrez.

-After his contract with Sampaguita expired, he went freelancing in the '70s.
-He played an impotent husband in the movie Uhaw (1970) with Merle Fernandez and Tito Galla, directed by Ruben Abalos.
+After his contract with Sampaguita expired, he went freelancing in the 1970s.
+He played an impotent husband in the film Uhaw (1970) with Merle Fernandez and Tito Galla, directed by Ruben Abalos.

 Later career

 He played Mayor Joaquin Montejo in Esperanza on ABS-CBN, starring Judy Ann Santos in 1997.
-He also played as Governor in Makapiling Kang Muli, GMA Network's primetime television series.
+He also played as governor in Makapiling Kang Muli, GMA Network's primetime television series.

 As a veteran actor, he appeared in more than 120 movies and television shows since 1959.

-He was inducted to the Eastwood City Walk of Fame in December 2014 for his contribution in movie and TV acting.
+He was inducted to the Eastwood City Walk of Fame in December 2014 for his contribution in film and TV acting.